cv256/CVJoy/README.md

-For only 500 USD I built myself a full car simulator , with:
+For only 500 USD (most of it on wood and a chair) I built myself a full car simulator , with:
 - 6 speed H shifter and reverse
 - sequential shifter
 - handbreak + clutch + break + gas pedals (all are 10 bit analogic)